sanger/automanual/README.md

 # AutoManual

 This repo is archived as it is not used anymore.
+This repo was created for the "UKB Main Phase" project which has now completed.

 This script will automatically perform a manual QC on the required runs.